 We recognize the unique challenges faced by school districts as they make plans to re-open.
 But the challenges faced by parents — especially low-income and parents of color — are also uniquely challenging.
 Districts should not force Black families to choose between their health and the education of their children.
 Safe, effective, and equitable school operations must include equitably distributing school funding, implementing public health practices during in-person schooling, providing students with equitable access to school resources during remote learning, adopting flexibility in measures of student engagement and assessment, expanding school resources to address the trauma experienced by students and their families, and ensuring that educators have the necessary resources and training.
 Such an approach will provide all students with the high-quality education they deserve.

-Schools must ensure the physical safety of all students, staff, and communities.
 Research shows that a layered strategy to prevent infection and control transmission is essential to safely operating in-person schooling during a pandemic.
 Educators, in-school staff, and school transportation staff must be prioritized in local vaccination efforts.
 In order to ensure safety during in-person school, all school faculty and staff should be vaccinated, and all students and staff should wear masks at school.

 Additionally, due to the well-documented racial disparity in access to COVID vaccines, Black and Latinx communities are at disproportionate risk of harm from the pandemic.
 Hospitalizations for children with COVID-19 has increased in recent months.
 The FDA has now updated the eligibility for the Pfizer vaccine to include kids 5 and up.
 This still leaves millions of younger children unvaccinated and at-risk of COVID-19 infections.
 A universal mask mandate is imperative for any safe return to in-person schooling.